Krasko25/Obsidian-Sync/Archive/D_Youtube.md

+I did my morning routine, cooked one dish to take some problems out of my mother's plate and had a training>>_

 #cards/dictionary

 The show raised a lot of deep topics, but at no point did I feel like it was {{insulting my intelligence}} (spoonfeeding) <!--SR:!2024-02-12,10,274-->